Jibanananda Das: Poetics

 That savor will be ... the most relishing.

-Much literary evaluation of his poetry has been produced since Jibanananda Das's untimely death, beginning with the ten-page Introduction of Naked Lonely Hand, an anthology of 50 of the poet's poems rendered into English.
-Winter appears to have caught the essence of the poet, who appeared to be subtle, mysterious and bizarre even to native readers and critics of his time.
-He was also known as a surrealist poet for his spontaneous, frenzied overflow of subconscious mind in poetry and especially in diction.
+Das was also known as a surrealist poet for his spontaneous, frenzied overflow of subconscious mind in poetry and especially in diction.

 Prose style

 During his lifetime Jibanananda remained solely a poet who occasionally wrote literary articles, mostly on request.
 Only after his death were a huge number of novels and short stories discovered.
 Thematically, Jibanananda's storylines are largely autobiographical.
 His own time constitutes the perspective.
 While in poetry he subdued his own life, he allowed it to be brought into his fiction.
 Structurally his fictional works are based more on dialogues than description by the author.
 However, his prose shows a unique style of compound sentences, use of non-colloquial words and a typical pattern of punctuation.
 His essays evidence a heavy prose style, which although complex, is capable of expressing complicated analytical statements.
 As a result, his prose was very compact, containing profound messages in a relatively short space.